 Founder and Director of Wild Abundance; Instructor for Permaculture & Gardening, Carpentry & Natural Building, Homesteading, Foraging & Medicine Making, Women’s Empowerment, and Primitive Skills.

-Natalie is the visionary behind Wild Abundance, as well as a primary instructor for many classes.
+Natalie (she/her) is the visionary behind Wild Abundance, as well as a primary instructor for many classes.
 She’s passionate about teaching and sharing skills to help all kinds of people live in an empowered and Earth-centered way.

 In particular, Natalie gets excited about: cooking ashcakes on coals next to an open fire with her daughter, Hazel; vernacular architecture (buildings built for a specific time, place and culture with local and natural materials); eco-building design; ethical business development; creative and sexy wooden trim; cooperative models; dancing wildly by herself to early 80’s music (the music of her childhood); gardening on summer evenings while drinking cucumber water and enjoying the silence that allows plants to speak.